 Don paid me a kind compliment a short while later when he commented, “I was amazed and thrilled to see this very beautiful and talented young woman step back in time to recapture the tempestuous life of my mother during the silent days of Hollywood.”
 Shortly thereafter, his lovely wife, Patricia, added, “Don said he really feels the essence of his mother in your words, movements, and smile.”

 In the ensuing years, Don became one of my dearest friends (he jokingly called me his surrogate mother) and my intensive research on Barbara continued.
-Don gave his blessing when people who saw the play suggested I write an entire script about Barbara’s life.
-I also wrote a one-woman performance piece that I’ve regularly presented in various venues, including at Hollywood’s Egyptian Theatre, the Shakespeare Club in Pasadena, and Hollywood Forever.
+Don gave his blessing when people who saw the play suggested I write a one-woman performance piece about Barbara’s life.
+I have regularly performed this piece, as well as lectured about Barbara’s life, on an ongoing basis in various venues, including at Hollywood’s Egyptian Theatre, the Shakespeare Club in Pasadena, the Old Town Music Hall in El Segundo, and Hollywood Forever.
 (I post upcoming performances in the blog section of this site.)
 The most unexpected honor, however, came when Don asked me to write Barbara’s biography.
 My book, Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood, was published by the University Press of Kentucky and is available on Amazon, Barnes & Noble, and the University Press of Kentucky website.
 Don’s passing in 2014 at the age of ninety-two prevented him from reading the book in its entirety, but to the end he remained passionate about his mother’s remarkable story being told.
 When I completed the book, Patricia was the first person I called.
 “I know if Don were still with us he would be so thrilled to hear this,” she told me.
 “He would be crying right now.
 You made his dream come true.”

-Working on Barbara’s life story as both an actress and biographer has been, for me, nothing short of a dream come true.
+Working on Barbara’s life story as both an actress and biographer has been a dream come true.
 I received two of the greatest compliments of my life not long after I sent Don and Patricia a stack of completed chapters from the book.
 “You have brought Barbara back to life for me,” Don said.
 Patricia soon wrote in one of their e-mails to me, “Don feels a peace inside him that he has never had before about his mother and how she felt about him.
 Thank you for giving this to him.”
 The gratitude is all mine.

 It is with great joy that I share the life story of such an amazing woman as Barbara La Marr.